Keyword: Software 30

 https://malleable.systems/catalog/

-Subscribe to web content like single websites with individual intervals in which you want to be reminded of them.
+Subscribe to web content like newsletters, social media profiles, single websites and set individual intervals in which you want to be reminded of them.

 https://www.kawara.app